Travis Denker: Los Angeles Dodgers

 He signed a minor league contract with Seattle Mariners for 2010 season, but he was released April 24, 2010 after only 7 games with the Tacoma Rainiers and signed by the Los Angeles Dodgers on May 4.

 In 2010, he played in 74 games for the Inland Empire 66ers of San Bernardino, 16 games for the Chattanooga Lookouts and 13 games for the Albuquerque Isotopes.

 In 2011, he was in 55 games for the Rancho Cucamonga Quakes and 66 for the Lookouts.
 Combined he hit .274 with 25 home runs and 81 RBI.
 In 2012, he continued with the Lookouts, appearing in 64 games and hitting only .228.
 He was released on July 27.

 Independent leagues

 Denker signed with the Lancaster Barnstormers on August 4, 2012.
 He played with them through 2013 and then signed with the Laredo Lemurs of the American Association of Independent Professional Baseball.

 He led the American Association in home runs while with the Laredo Lemurs.

 Arizona Diamondbacks

-On June 11, 2016 the Arizona Diamondbacks signed Denker to a minor league contract.
-On June 12, 2016 he was assigned to the Mobile BayBears.
-During the 2016 offseason, Denker signed a new minor league contract with the Diamondbacks.
+On June 11, 2016, Denker signed a minor league contract with the Arizona Diamondbacks organization.
+He played in 68 games for the Double–A Mobile BayBears, hitting .303/.416/.555 with 13 home runs and 36 RBI.
+Denker elected free agency following the season on November 7.

+On November 22, 2016, Denker signed a new minor league contract with the Diamondbacks.
+Denker spent the 2017 season with the Double–A Jackson Generals, logging a .296/.399/.468 batting line with 7 home runs and 28 RBI.
+He elected free agency following the season on November 6, 2017.

+Coaching career

+In 2024, Denker was hired to serve as the hitting coach of the Reno Aces, the Triple–A affiliate of the Arizona Diamondbacks.

+On December 13, 2024, Denker was named on to the Diamondbacks's major league coaching staff as their assistant hitting coach.